zhuangya/mongolass/README.md

     mongolass.listCollections()
     ```

-2. Optional schema, only used for parameter validation before insert document to mongodb.
+2. Optional schema, used for validating and formatting parameters before query or update.
 3. Awesome plugin system. eg: `beforeInsert`, `afterFind` and so on.
+You can define custom plugins.
+4. Detailed error information.

 ## Schema

 see [another-json-schema](https://github.com/nswbmw/another-json-schema).

-## Plugins
+## Built-in plugins

 Mongolass has some built-in plugins, only for `find` and `findOne`.